 Grants and Funding

-To learn more, read the P&P Grants Overview, watch the informational webinar, review a Q&A, or contact SRTS Coordinator Ann Katt at ann.katt@ks.gov.
+To learn more, read the Planning Grant and Programming Grant overviews, review the Q&A, watch the informational webinar recording, or contact SRTS Coordinator Ann Katt at ann.katt@ks.gov.

 Planning and Programming Grant Award Recipients